alperak/flatcc/README.md

 If you only read flatbuffer files, and do not build, verify, parse JSON, or print JSON, you will not need any runtime `.c` files.

-You can look at the `../monster/scritps/build.sh` file to see how a minimal build is configured, though you might want to replace the library with `.c` files directly to minimize build dependencies.

 If you have a system installed `flatcc` package, it might have the wrong version of header or library files.
 You need to somehow override that if you